Haaroon/haaroon.github.io/index.md

   28th USENIX Security Symposium (USENIX '19)<br/>
   This paper looks at tracing and tracking transactions that go across different cryptocurrency ledgers making use of transactions from ShapeShift.

+  Source code for this project and instructions on how to repeat the entire paper can be found [here on github](https://github.com/manganese/TracingTransactionsAcrossCryptocurrencyLedgers)
   <!-- This is paper is on tracing transactions across cryptocurrency ledgers using ShapeShift, Other important keywords for google are Bitcoin, ZCash, Dash, Litecoin, Bitcoin Cash, Ethereum, Ethereum Classic, ShapeShift, Tracking, Attack, Anonymisation, Anonymization, De-anonymization, de-anonymisation out. -->

 * **[Why is a Ravencoin Like a TokenDesk?
 An Exploration of Code Diversity in the Cryptocurrency Landscape](files/ravencoin.pdf)**